Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 This deed of trust structure is what makes Washington's process non-judicial.
 The trustee handles everything administratively.
 There is no judge, no court filing, and no judicial oversight of the sale itself.
 The homeowner's protections come from Washington statutes — the notice requirements, the timeline, the Foreclosure Fairness Act — rather than from court oversight.

-This pre-NOD period is the widest window available to Washington homeowners.
-Every modification program is accessible, the full timeline remains open, and the Foreclosure Fairness Act mediation right is fully available.
-A complete loss mitigation application submitted during this period can trigger federal dual tracking protections that prevent the NOD from being recorded while the application is under review — keeping the formal 190-day foreclosure clock from starting at all.
+This combined pre-NOD period is the widest window available to Washington homeowners.
+Every 12 C.F.R. § 1024.41 modification program is accessible, the full timeline remains open, and the RCW 61.24.163 Foreclosure Fairness Act mediation right is fully available.
+A complete loss mitigation application formally designated under 12 C.F.R. § 1024.41(b)(2)(i)(B) submitted during this period triggers the dual tracking restriction of 12 C.F.R. § 1024.41(g), preventing the NOD from being recorded while the application is under review — keeping the formal 190-day foreclosure clock from starting at all.
+The servicer must complete its evaluation within 30 days under 12 C.F.R. § 1024.41(c).

 Washington homeowners who act during this window — before any NOD is recorded — consistently achieve better outcomes than those who wait for formal notices.
 The pre-NOD period is not a passive waiting room.
 It is the optimal window for every tool Washington provides.